 Similarly, Alice and Bob have become critical for university teaching of cryptology and cybersecurity.
 Today, it is common to see reference to Alice and Bob in slide decks explaining the basic concepts of cryptographic key exchange for undergraduate audiences.
 Because of the multi-media format, in these pedagogical contexts Alice and Bob are often visually depicted, especially as stereotypical clip-art images of men and women (on the other hand, they are often depicted abstractly, as blocks, lines, animals, computer chips, and so on).

-As was customary for cryptology literature by this point, Charles Bennett, Giles Brassard, and Jean-Marc Roberts opened their 1985 abstract “How to Reduce Your Enemy’s Information” with a story about Alice and Bob.
+As was customary for cryptology literature by this point, Charles Bennett, Gilles Brassard, and Jean-Marc Roberts opened their 1985 abstract “How to Reduce Your Enemy’s Information” with a story about Alice and Bob.
 This time, however, a new character was introduced: Eve.

 The problem facing Alice and Bob in Bennett, Brassard, and Roberts’ narrative is that a seemingly secure channel for communication is rendered “imperfect in various ways: transmission errors can occur, and partial information can leak to Eve, the eavesdropper, who also can modify the transmissions arbitrarily.”
 This is the first known appearance of Eve—a disruptive force in the history of Alice and Bob—and is the basis of their more widely cited paper “Privacy Amplification by Public Discussion,” published in the SIAM Journal on Computing in April 1988.